Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-Our analysis applies to \textit{linear prediction models}: observing a pair~$Z=(X,Y)$ with~$X\in \cX \subseteq \R^d$ and~$Y\in\cY \subseteq \R$, one must predict~$Y$ through a linear combination~$\eta=X^\T\theta$ where $\theta\in\Theta\subseteq\R^d$.
-Accordingly, we consider $M$-estimators with losses of the form $ \ell_Z(\theta) = \ell(Y,X^\T\theta) $ for some function~$\ell: \cY \times \R \to \R$ which is assumed to be sufficiently smooth in its second argument.
-This subsumes regression,~$\Y = \R$, and classification,~$\Y = \{0,1\}$.
+for some function~$\ell: \cY \times \R \to \R$ assumed to be sufficiently smooth in its second argument.
+This subsumes regression~($\Y = \R$) and classification~($\Y = \{0,1\}$).
 Moreover, we assume the ability to bound the third derivative of~$\ell(y,\eta)$ with respect to~$\eta$ via the second derivative in two alternative ways, as will be detailed in Section~\ref{sec:assumptions}.
-Such \textit{self-concordance} assumptions originate from~\cite{nemirovski1994interior}, where they were used in the context of interior-point methods; later on, they were modified and used in the statistical analysis of logistic regression in~\cite{bach2010self-concordant,bach-moulines}.
-We consider both variants of self-concordance in our analysis, and show that the original self-concordance, as proposed in~\cite{nemirovski1994interior}, leads to better statistical results than its modification suggested in~\cite{bach2010self-concordant} (see Section~\ref{sec:main-results}), and is therefore more favorable from the statistical perspective.
-In addition to self-concordance of the loss, we make some assumptions on the \textit{local} behavior of the gradient and Hessian of the empirical risk at the true optimal point~$\theta_*$, which is needed to control the norm of~$\nabla L_n(\theta)$ and the deviations of~$\He_n$ from~$\He$.
-We mention once again that the \textit{global} assumptions in the vein of~\cite{spokoiny2012parametric} about the deviations of the empirical risk, its gradient, and Hessian can be avoided by making use of the self-concordance of the loss at hand.
+Such \textit{self-concordance} assumptions originate from~\cite{nemirovski1994interior}, where they were used in the context of interior-point methods; later on, they were modified and used in the statistical analysis of logistic regression~\cite{bach2010self-concordant,bach-moulines}.
+We consider both variants of self-concordance in our analysis, and show that the canonical self-concordance assumption, introduced in~\cite{nemirovski1994interior}, leads to somewhat better bounds on the critical sample size than its modification suggested in~\cite{bach2010self-concordant} (see Sections~\ref{sec:basic}--\ref{sec:improved}).
+In addition to self-concordance of the loss, we make some assumptions on the \textit{local} behavior of the gradient and Hessian of the empirical risk at the population risk minimizer~$\theta_*$, or its neighbordhood given by the unit Dikin ellipsoid~\eqref{def:dikin-unit} of the population risk at~$\theta_*$.
+To prove our main results (cf.~Theorems~\ref{th:crb-mine-improved}--\ref{th:crb-fake-improved}), we carefully combine these assumptions through a non-standard covering argument, which allows us to control the uniform deviations of~$\nabla^2 L_n(\theta)$ from~$\nabla^2 L(\theta)$ over the Dikin ellipsoid, and implies localization of the estimator.
+We mention once again that \textit{global} assumptions in the vein of~\cite{spokoiny2012parametric} about the deviations of the empirical risk, its gradient and Hessian can be avoided by using self-concordance.